pacstall/pacstall/misc/docs/proper_packaing.md

 $PACKAGE: Your package, generally relating to the GitHub directory (github.com/name/repo/packages/$PACKAGE)

 1: don't add version="master".
 It doesn't have a version number, and it's lazy.
-Even though there is a master directory in your \$PACKAGE directory, that is for the latest version available, since most people won't bother to look up what the latest version is and install with `sudo pacstall -I foo@1.1` or something like that.
+Make it semantically versioned.

 2: Proper layout of your $PACKAGE directory.
 It should be something like this: